 Shri Sharavu Mahaganapathi Temple is one of the famous Mangalore tourist places and has huge reverence among Hindu devotees.
-Dedicated to Lord SHiva and Lord Ganesha, the temple is believed to be centuries old.
+Dedicated to Lord Shiva and Lord Ganesha, the temple is believed to be centuries old.
 The architecture and design of the temple are quite unique which you will observe during your visit.
 There are also interesting legends attached to the temple.
 The temple is filed with devotees during major festivals and events.
 Without a doubt, it is one of the best places to see in Mangalore.

 Location: Sharavu Ganapathi Temple Rd, opp.
 Ideal Towers, Hampankatta, Mangalore, Karnataka 575001

 Just like there are so many beaches in Mangalore, there are numerous temples as well.
 Polali Rajarajeshwari temple is one of the most revered mangalore places to visit that attacts devotees in huge numbers.
 The reason being the idol of Sree Rajarajeshwari, made from a type of clay that has medicinal properties.
 The 8thcentury temple boasts of magnificent architecture and design with copper plates on the roof and intricate wooden carvings on the idols

 Timings: 8:30 AM-12:30 PM, 5 PM to 8:30 PM